 Browse by tags

-AI anthropomorphism biosemiotics concerns about AI cybernetics definitions of AI EEE history of technology information infrastructure language ideologies language in the human-machine era language models Large Technical System (LTS) metaphor philosophy of technology public perception of technology rationalism sci-fi metaphors semiotics semiotics core concepts social theories structuralism STS technology and society
+AI biosemiotics concerns about AI cybernetics definitions of AI generative AI history of science history of technology information infrastructure language ideologies language in the human-machine era language models Large Technical System (LTS) metaphor philosophy of technology rationalism references science science and technology semiotics semiotics core concepts structuralism STS technology and society